 Beyond dike failure and seepage of contaminants, large precipitation events pose a significant threat of over-topping.
 Currently, the North Carolina Utilities Commission (NCUC) requires an independent consultant inspection of ash basin dikes every 5 years.
 These reports suggest that no visible signs of “imminent instability” were present.
 However, the reports for the Tennessee ash pond that failed did not note signs that it was about to fail.

-With the TVA events reminding us of the potential for environmental destruction, the Catawba Riverkeeper® Foundation keeps a watchful eye on all known “high hazard” areas to our River’s quality.
+With the TVA and Dan River events reminding us of the potential for environmental destruction, the Catawba Riverkeeper® Foundation keeps a watchful eye on all known “high hazard” areas to our River’s quality.
 With your help, we will continue to advocate for the Catawba - we’ll keep our eyes on the water and our voices speaking out for its protection!

 For more information about coal ash: